Lucas-C/ludochaordic/content/2022-12-12-another-animated-dungeon-the-sky-blind-spire.md

 And yesterday I had the opportunity to play the best one in my opinion:
 **[The Sky-Blind Spire by Michael Prescott](http://blog.trilemma.com/2016/04/the-sky-blind-spire.html)**.

-It has everythng I love on one page: a maze to explore, mysteries to unveil, an environment-based conundrum to solve, random encounters, useful items to loot, and lot of thematic consistency between all of that!
+It has everything I love on one page: a maze to explore, mysteries to unveil, an environment-based conundrum to solve, random encounters, useful items to loot, and lot of thematic consistency between all of that!

 I made another clickable PDF for this TTRPG session, that I'm sharing below: